apache/tvm/docs/langref/relay_op.rst

 ===========================

 This page contains the list of core tensor operator primitives pre-defined in tvm.relay.
-The core tensor operator primitives covers typical workloads in deep learning.
+The core tensor operator primitives cover typical workloads in deep learning.
-They can represent workloads in front-end frameworks, and provide basic building blocks for optimization.
+They can represent workloads in front-end frameworks and provide basic building blocks for optimization.
-Since deep learning is a fast evolving field and it is that possible to have operators that are not in here.
+Since deep learning is a fast evolving field, it is possible to have operators that are not in here.

 .. note::